Manalapan, Florida

 Manalapan is a town in Palm Beach County, Florida, United States.
+It is part of the Miami metropolitan area of South Florida.
 The population was 419 at the 2020 United States census.

 History

 United States President Benjamin Harrison granted George H. K. Carter a homestead in 1889 on the yet unnamed land.
 In 1931, the sparsely populated settlement was incorporated by Harold Stirling Vanderbilt as the "Town of Manalapan".
-A large share of the first settlers being natives of Manalapan, New Jersey caused the name to be selected.
+A large share of the first settlers being natives of Manalapan, New Jersey, caused the name to be selected.

 One of the most puzzling mysteries in Florida history was the disappearance of Circuit Judge Curtis Chillingworth and his wife Marjorie, who left a friend's home on the night of June 14, 1955, en route to their oceanfront cottage in Manalapan.
 It was established five years later that the couple were murdered by hitmen hired by one of Curtis Chillingworth's fellow judges.
 The Chillingworths were thrown overboard from a boat into the ocean with lead weights strapped to their legs; their bodies were never recovered.

-The U.S. presidential yacht Sequoia was auctioned at the La Coquille Club in Manalapan on March 25, 1977 during the Carter administration, for US$286,000, as a symbolic cutback in Federal Government spending (annual cost to the U.S. Navy was $800,000) and to reduce signs of an "imperial presidency".
+The U.S. presidential yacht Sequoia was auctioned at the La Coquille Club in Manalapan on May 18, 1977, during the Carter administration, for US$286,000 as a symbolic cutback in Federal Government spending (annual cost to the U.S. Navy was $800,000) and to reduce signs of an "imperial presidency".

-The popular tourist restaurant John G's moved to Manalapan in 2011.